parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 	1. Class:
 		a.
 Class is a logical entity
 		b. consists of data members and methods
-		c. methods can be static , non-static (Static can be accessed through class names while for non static classes ne)
+		c. methods can be static , non-static (Static can be accessed through class names while for non static classes needs to be accessed by creating objects )
+		d. also called
 	2. Object: